 Did you find one of your favorite romantic time travel movies?
 If you had the chance at having one of these romances, which one would it be?

-Top Photo Credit: Somewhere in Time (Universal Pictures)Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Top Photo Credit: Somewhere in Time (Universal Pictures)If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.